The Difference Between Retinol and Retinoids

 Retinol vs. retinoid: what’s the difference?

 Both retinol and retinoids are Vitamin A derivatives.
 Although both eventually convert to retinoic acid in the skin, one class is a lot more powerful than the other.
 Unlike retinoids, retinols can be found over the counter and are a weaker Vitamin A derivative because retinol needs to be converted to retinoic acid by the body before it can be used for anti-aging goodness.
-Retinoids, on the other hand, are prescribed by your dermatologist and ones like tretinoin (also known as Retin-A or retinoic acid) can quickly be used by the body and are much stronger than their over-the-counter counterparts.
+Retinoids, on the other hand, are prescribed by your dermatology provider and ones like tretinoin (also known as Retin-A or retinoic acid) can quickly be used by the body and are much stronger than their over-the-counter counterparts.

 Retinols work more gradually and might not be as irritating as a retinoid.
 However, it will take longer to see results from a retinol as opposed to a prescription-grade retinoid.
 The results may also not be as dramatic.